 HOW DO I APPLY?

-Home owners will apply for the grant before paying their property taxes as usual; it'll just be done through the province's website instead of the City of Terrace site.
-Home owners can apply for their current year (or a retroactive grant) online or by phone:
+Applying for the grant before paying your property taxes is recommended but not required.
+Home owners can apply for their current year (or a retroactive grant) through these channels:

-Most property owners qualify for the grant and will pay the reduced amount -- no need to pay the full amount and then get reimbursed.
-The best time to apply will be after property tax notices are mailed out in May but before the tax deadline of July 2.
-Please note that while you may apply for this year’s grant now, the application will not be processed until taxes are levied in May; they will remain in hold status until then.
+Most property owners qualify for the grant and will pay the reduced amount—no need to pay the full amount and then get reimbursed.
+The best time to apply is after property tax notices are mailed out in May but before the tax deadline of July 2.

 How to Pay Your Property Taxes Remotely